SkygearIO/guides/cms/cms-import.md

 ![Skygear CMS export](/assets/cms/cms-export.png)

-Your users can exprot data from Skygear to a csv.
+Your users can export data from Skygear to a CSV.
 To do so, you need to configure the export settings and add an export button to the right page.

 ### Configuring exports

-Resuing the two databases in the Configuring imports section as an example.
+Reusing the two databases in the Configuring imports section as an example.

 This is what we need: